JuliaDataScience/JuliaDataScience/contents/stats.md

 - $\lfloor . \rfloor$ a rounded-down value to the nearest integer
 - $\lceil . \rceil$ a rounded-up value to the nearest integer

-Similarly, we can use the `median` from `Statistics` module to apply the median to our data:
+Similarly, we can use the `median` from the `Statistics` module to apply the median to our data:

 ```julia
 using Statistics: median